B2 Business Vantage (BEC Vantage) Reading

 This is a very complex task.
 You can download an example of Reading Part Two here.

-The first thing you should do is put a line through the text G because this is the example, it is already in the correct place in the text and you do need to read it.
-I have often had students who not only read this sentence but also try to put it as an answer.
+The first thing you should do is put a line through the text G because this is the example.
+It is already in the correct place in the text, and you do need to read it.
+I have often had students who not only read this sentence but also tried to put it as an answer.
 Put a line through it first so you do not make this mistake.

 Read the context.
 This is given in the first line of the task description.

 Find the number 8 and read the sentence before and after it only.
 Highlight keywords.
 For this task, the keywords are both vocabulary AND reference words.
 These are words which refer to something already mentioned, they are words you know like, he/she/it/they/ or this/ these, his/her/their.
 It is useful to highlight words like this because they refer to something.

 Quickly read the six sentences looking for any words similar to your vocabulary keywords.
 For example, if you highlighted employees, then words like staff and workforce are similar.
 Highlight any sentences containing similar words.
 Hopefully, there will only be one or two.